susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 #### 8th meeting with the study group #sg_spanish
 ![8th meeting with the study group #sg_spanish  ][D73.1]
 ![8th meeting with the study group #sg_spanish yeiii ][D73.2]

+## Day 74 - D67 #60daysofudacity : Sunday, February  14, 2021

+ 1. Today I had a meeting with the guys from the higher education diploma
+ 2. Today is valentine!!
+I hope you had a great time.
+I would like to share with you this beautiful phrase ...
+A friend is what the heart needs all the time...
+Happy Valentine's day 💜
+ 3. Today I continued with the Machine Learning Engineer with Microsoft Azure course

+My progress log link on github

+Today I want to motivate @Jonathan Papworth @Jessy Chen @iMartins @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @Syed Haider Ali Shah @Agni @Haseeb Ahmed Khan @Aishwarya Nevrekar @Ashish Kumar Panigrahy @Priscila Espinoza @Jaime González to continue with great enthusiasm in this learning challenge 💜

+#### Meeting with the guys from the higher education diploma
+![meeting with the guys from the higher education diploma  ][D74.1]
+#### Happy Valentine's day
+![Happy Valentine's day ][D74.2]